geovedi/book-notes/2022/what-if-2.notes.md

   - A lava lamp made of actual lava would cool down quickly.
   - Within a minute, the lava would solidify, stop glowing, and become uninteresting.
 - Imaginative Scenarios
-  - The author humorously contemplates a volcanic eruption emitting compact fluorescent bulbs instead of tephra.
+  - Munroe humorously contemplates a volcanic eruption emitting compact fluorescent bulbs instead of tephra.
   - Such a scenario would release significant amounts of mercury into the atmosphere.

 ## Sisyphean Refrigerators